DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   The expression in our case is a simple if expression: `If(locImpMode = "Edit", FormMode.Edit, FormMode.New)`. `locImpMode` is the local variable that contains the mode.
 The setting of the value for `locImpMode` we already implemented for you when you click the buttons on the overview page.

 For the mode `New` we have completed all major fields.
 Edit requires additional information about the record to edit.
-The control provides the `Item` property for that purpose (In the mode New the value is ignored).
+The control provides the `Item` property on the tab `Advanced` for that purpose (In the mode New the value is ignored).
 Set the expression as follows: `LookUp(IMP_CO2_CONS_RAW_HDR, CST_IMP_CODE = locImpCode)`.
 Explanations:
 * `IMP_CO2_CONS_RAW_HDR` denotes the table we are looking at
 * `LookUp` retrieves the record that fulfills the condition
 * `CST_IMP_CODE = locImpCode`represents the condition that filters the currently edited record

 Many fields within the cards are configured with defaults such as the card for the import code.
 With the standard configuration the field is still displayed as editable but you cannot jump into it.
 To avoid confusion we want to disable it for creating a new record.
 It also a good example to illustrate that you have to sometimes unlock properties before being able to edit them.
 To unlock them click on the lock icon:
 <br><img src="./images/wiz_layout_ctrls_frm_enabled_lock.png" /><br>

-Unlock the property `DisplayMode` for CST_IMP_CODE, CST_IMP_STATE and CST_IMP_USER.
+Unlock the property `DisplayMode` on the tab `Properties` for CST_IMP_CODE, CST_IMP_STATE and CST_IMP_TS.
 The required expression is `If(locImpMode = "New", DisplayMode.Disabled, Parent.DisplayMode)`.

 As a last step we set the relative height so that the form occupies minimum space.
-Set `Fill portions` to `0.2`.
+Set `Fill portions` on the tab `Properties` to `0.2`.

 We are finished and can switch over to the button.
-Change the `Text` property to `Submit`.
+Change the `Text` property on the tab `Properties` to `Submit`.
 The property `OnSelect` contains the action when the button is pressed.
 For now we will just display an information that proofs we can access the values in the form.
-Enter the following expression in the `OnSelect` property: `Notify("Changes submitted for import " & WizardStepImpHdrMainViewImportDescTextBox.Value & " submitted.", NotificationType.Information)`.
+Enter the following expression in the `OnSelect` property on the tab `Advanced`: `Notify("Changes submitted for import " & WizardStepImpHdrMainViewImportDescTextBox.Value & " submitted.", NotificationType.Information)`.
 As you probably have alraedy guessed `&` is the operator for concatenating strings.

 ## Navigation